-Each computer has a unique serial number and a product ID number laser-etched on the bottom of the Elite Slice.
+Each computer has a unique serial number and a product ID number laser-etched on the base cover of the Elite Slice G2.
 A copy of these labels is inside the case.
 Keep these numbers available for use when contacting support for assistance.